 Philosophy, Politics, and Economics (PPE) Minor

-Our world is shaped by a variety of formal and informal institutions that have a profound impact on our lives.
+Social and political institutions have a profound impact on our lives.
 Understanding how they work, appreciating their interactions, seeing their impact, and being able to assess their value are all crucial to understanding the world in which we live.
-With this in mind, the philosophy, politics, and economics (PPE) minor trains students to look beyond the borders of academic disciplines by offering them an integrated study of philosophy, politics, and economics.
+With this in mind, the philosophy, politics, and economics (PPE) minor trains students to look beyond the borders of academic disciplines by offering them an integrated study of these fields.

 In addition to the program requirements listed below, students must: